princyok/princyok.github.io/_posts/2020-04-04-implement-an-artificial-neuron-from-scratch.markdown

 ## **Code Implementation: an artificial neuron**

-All the codes will be in Python, using its object-oriented paradigm wherever possible (but I won’t bother with getters and setters, for the most part).
+All the codes will be in Python, using its object-oriented paradigm wherever possible (but I won’t bother with [getters and setters](https://en.wikipedia.org/wiki/Mutator_method){:target="_blank"} for the most part).
 We will use primarily the [NumPy library](https://numpy.org/){:target="_blank"} because its operations are very efficient for linear algebra computations involving arrays.

 This implementation does not take advantage of parallel computing, so your GPU won’t make things any faster.
 But it takes advantage of NumPy’s superb optimization for computations with multidimensional arrays.
 Therefore, python loops are avoided as much as possible in the code, which is why we went through all that work to have everything as tensors.